mongodb/specifications/source/message/OP_MSG.rst

 MUST continue to read responses until it reads a response with the ``moreToCome`` flag not set, and MUST NOT send any more requests on this connection until it reads a response with the ``moreToCome`` flag not set.
-The client MUST either consume all messages with ``moreToCome`` flag set or close the connection.
+The client MUST either consume all messages with the ``moreToCome`` flag set or close the connection.

-When the server sends responses with ``moreToCome`` flag set, it behaves as if the client sent a ``getMore`` request for the returned cursor for each of the responses.
-Each reply will have a unique ``messageId``, and the ``responseTo`` field of every follow-up message will be the `messageId`` of the previous reply.
+When the server sends responses with the ``moreToCome`` flag set, it behaves as if the client sent a ``getMore`` request for the returned cursor for each of the responses.
+Each reply will have a unique ``messageId``, and the ``responseTo`` field of every follow-up message will be the ``messageId`` of the previous reply.
 The reply will also include the normal command response body to the implicit ``getMore``.